Ravaan21/Simple-Passwords/README.md

 we often ease upon the convinience and thus loose the crux of having a password.

 Purpose is to make it simple for normal users to generate secure passwords which are difficult to bruteforce or guess.
-This takes a argument as a IV, it will prompt you for a website or username to make it more convinient unline existing password generator.
+This takes a argument as a IV, it will prompt you for a website or username to make it more convinient online.
 Allowing the user to customize this experience without any rigid arguments.

-The module:
+The working Cryptography:
+The entirety of the code is obfuscated.
 Formally, a rng is a set R with two binary operations (+, ·) called addition and multiplication such that

 (R, +) is an abelian group,